Poets of Africa

 The Masks of Africa by Anna Banasiak

-in the heart of the suffering
+passing the bars of the past

 Wednesday 5 July 2017